rkaczorek/astroberry-diy/README.md

 # What hardware is needed for Astroberry DIY drivers?

 1. Astroberry Focuser
-* Stepper motor
+* A stepper motor
 * Stepper motor controller - DRV8834 and A4988 are supported
-  Default Motor Controller to Raspberry Pi wiring.
   Starting from version 2.5 you can set your own BCM Pins on Options Tab!
+  Default Motor Controller to Raspberry Pi GPIO wiring from v2.6 (changed!):
+   - BCM23 / PIN16 - DIR
+   - BCM24 / PIN18 - STEP
+   - BCM22 / PIN15 - SLEEP + RST
+   - BCM17 / PIN11 - M1/M0
+   - BCM18 / PIN12 - M2/M1
+   - BCM27 / PIN13 - M3/-

+  Default Motor Controller to Raspberry Pi GPIO wiring before v2.6:
    - BCM04 / PIN7 - DIR
    - BCM17 / PIN11 - STEP
-   - BCM22 / PIN15 - M1 or M0
-   - BCM27 / PIN13 - M2 or M1
-   - BCM24 / PIN18 - M3
    - BCM23 / PIN16 - SLEEP + RST
+   - BCM22 / PIN15 - M1/M0
+   - BCM27 / PIN13 - M2/M1
+   - BCM24 / PIN18 - M3/-

    Note: Make sure you connect the stepper motor correctly to the controller (B2, B1 and A2, A1 pins on the controller).
          Remember to protect the power line connected to VMOT of the motor controller with 100uF capacitor.
+* DS18B20 temperature sensor connected to BCM4 / PIN7 for temperature reading and automatic temperature compensation
+   Note: You need to use external 4k7 ohm pull-up resistor connected to data pin of DS18B20 sensor

 2. Astroberry Relays
 * Relay switch board eg. YwRobot 4 relay